 "CHERUB" - 23' Sailboat, steel.
 Redesign of Sam Rabl's popular little sloop "PICAROON".
 Sloop rigged for easy handling.
 23' 3" LOA, 19' 4" LWL, Beam 8' 5".
 Draft 3' 8".
-Plans include 4 sheets and suggested bill of materials.
+Plans include 4 sheets.
 Displacement 5,000 Ibs.
 Includes construction and arrangement drawings, lines, table of offsets, sail plan, outboard and inboard profiles, etc.

 Cherub is Weston Farmer’s 23 foot update, in steel, of Sam Rabl's classic tabloid cruiser Picaroon.
 During the early twenties, Rabl designed a hard-cbme I8-foot cruising sloop for his own use.
 After sailing her on the Chesapeake in all kinds of weather, he declared, ‘She’s the slickest handling little piece of wood I ever got my hands on.’
 That was the first Picaroon, a boat that could be built in those days for about $1000.
 The design won worldwide fame for Rabl, following the publication of her plans in the June 25, 1925 issue of Motor Boating.
 No wonder, she proved to be a remarkably able little craft.
 Ernest Hemingway’s brother, Hank, built one in Mobile, Alabama and sailed her safely to Cuba through a storm that blew him almost to the Yucatan Peninsula.
 Other Picaroon sailors have told similar tales.